-Every year, on the fourth Thursday of November, people travel, families reunite and friends make plans to join together for a day of food, fellowship and gratitude.
-It’s Thanksgiving Day!
+Every year, on the fourth Thursday of November, people travel, families reunite and friends make plans to join together for a day of food, fellowship, and gratitude.
+It’s Thanksgiving Day.
 The one meal we truly look forward to all year long.
-With all the tradition and history surrounding Thanksgiving, we thought we’d dig deeper to find some fun facts that you might not know about the holiday.
+With all the tradition and history surrounding Thanksgiving, we thought we’d dig deeper to find some fun facts about Thanksgiving that you might not know about the holiday.
 Our list is suitable for the whole family.
-So, feel free to share these Thanksgiving tidbits around your table this year.
+So, feel free to share these fan facts about Thanksgiving tidbits around your table this year.

 1. The Year of the First Thanksgiving was 1621

 Giving thanks was a normal part of life for the pilgrims in Plymouth, Massachusetts.
 They had certain days set aside for such gratitude.
 It was a part of their religious and spiritual practices.
 However, those days of giving thanks did not generally include a feast.
 But in 1621, Governor William Bradford planned an extra special celebration to give thanks for their first successful harvest.
 He also wanted to honor the Wampanoag Indians who had helped the settlers learn to farm the land.